Mental Health and T1D

 When to Ask for Support

 If your diabetes management is off track, ask for support.
 You may need a treatment change, or outside stressors like work or relationship challenges might be affecting you more than you realize.

 It may be useful to take a step back to determine what the problems are and get support.
 Talking to other people who understand is very important.
 JDRF has resources to help connect you to others in the T1D community or a mental health provider.

 Type 1 Diabetes and Depression

 Depression is estimated to affect one in four people with diabetes (type 1 and type 2).
-Adolescents with type 1 diabetes have five times the rate of depression than adolescents without the disease.
+Adolescents with type 1 diabetes (T1D) have five times the rate of depression than adolescents without the condition.

 Having T1D doesn’t mean you will develop depression, but being aware of the symptoms is important so you can recognize them early and get treatment.

 - Loss of interest or pleasure in activities you used to enjoy

 - Changes in sleep – either too much or not enough